-The Global Cultures requirement increases your familiarity with cultural groups outside the United States.
-Courses carrying the Global Cultures Flag ask you to explore the practices, beliefs, and histories of at least one non-U.S. cultural group, past or present.
-Many of these courses also encourage you to reflect on your own experiences within a global context.
+Courses that carry the Global Cultures Flag increases your familiarity with cultural groups outside the United States.
+Courses with the Global Cultures Flag ask you to explore the practices, beliefs, and histories of at least one non-U.S. cultural group, past or present.
+These courses also encourage you to reflect on your own cultural experiences.

 What is a Global Cultures Flag class like?

 Each instructor will use the Global Cultures requirement in unique ways to enhance the class.
-You might be asked to study primary sources from non-U.S. communities, examine the impacts of globalization, or conduct research on a city or country outside the U.S. Any such activities are designed to help you master course content while deepening your appreciation for the variety of lived experiences around the world.
+You might be asked to study primary sources from non-U.S. communities, examine the impacts of globalization or conduct research on a city or country outside the U.S. These activities are designed to help you master course content while deepening your appreciation for the variety of lived experiences around the world.